MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/tutorial/bing-visual-search-crop-area-results.md

 ---
 title: "Tutorial: Crop an image with the Bing Visual Search SDK"
+titleSuffix: Bing Search Services
 description: Use the Bing Visual Search SDK to get insights from specific ares on an image.
-services: cognitive-services
+services: bing-search-services
-titleSuffix: Azure Cognitive Services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-visual-search
 ms.topic: tutorial
-ms.date: 03/31/2019
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Tutorial: Crop an image with the Bing Visual Search SDK for C#